-The trip out to the Pluto colony was uneventful.
-The upgraded JOkR plant and VTD, something the company had been splashing out on in order to avoid buying new ships, sped things up but damn, Pluto is far away.
+The trip out to the P96 colony was uneventful.
+The upgraded JOkR plant and VTD, something the company had been splashing out on in order to avoid buying new ships, sped things up but damn, P96 is far away.
 Why there’s even a colony there was always a mystery to Ivan.

 Cold beyond imagination, dark, and if things went south, help was not going to get to you in time – if at all.
 But there it was, several thousand people digging shit up and send it back into the system for processing.
 There was rumour that the EMA had some sort of secret lab out there, doing all sorts of secret squirrel stuff; being ‘secret’ probably was a good bet no one was ever going to know about it, so it’ll always just be rumour...

 A week of rest and prep (drinking the local brew and ensuing debauchery every night could hardly be called rest), saw Ivan finally pointing the DS Nagano into deep space, and off they went.
 Then at the obligatory 100,000 mark, he opened the stage 2 orders; it was nice to finally know just what the fuck he was supposed to be doing out here.
 Ivan read the orders once.
 Then twice.

 Then he sat down.

 Go out beyond the 9th orbit, turn around... and come back?

 That’s what it said.
 That’s ALL it said.

 So months of doing nothing, to do nothing?
 How he was going to explain it to the crew was going to be interesting to say the least.
 No one expected excitement on a company boat, but months of boredom for absolutely no reason, that was going to a big pill to swallow.
 This was certainly not how Ivan saw his first big mission playing out...